-17. Fill the cartridge with toner for use in the Brother HL-6180 series of toner cartridges.

-Replace the fill plug.

-- 18. Clean the gears, making sure that they have no toner on them.
+- 15. Fill the cartridge with new toner for use in the Brother HL-L2300 series of toner cartridges.
+Replace the fill plug. - 16.
+Clean the gears, making sure that they have no toner on them.
 This is a good time to also check the gear shafts to make sure there is enough grease.
 If the shafts appear dry, or the grease is contaminated with toner, clean the shaft and inside of the gear.
-Replace the grease with white lithium grease. - 19.
-Install the developer roller gear, E-ring, white axle spacer.
+Replace the grease with white lithium grease.

+17. Install the E-ring on the developer roller shaft.

-- 20. The cartridge we are remanufacturing is a starter cartridge and did not come with a retaining plate, reset gear or spring.
-These items need to be installed for the printer to accept a starter cartridge as new. - 21.
-Install the retaining plate over the fill plug.
+18. The cartridge we are remanufacturing is a starter cartridge and did not come with a retaining plate, reset gear, or spring.
+These items need to be installed for the printer to accept a starter cartridge as new.